 Taking the time to speak about yourself and your business is a great benefit.
 Most people have heard of the elevator pitch.
 This is where you have a very short amount of time to succinctly tell someone about you and your business.
 The Akcela elevator pitch is really simple, but it has proven to be effective.

-That sounds easy to recite, but it takes time to hone in front of an audience, doing so in front of other businesses in a professional environment can really support by giving you confidence in yourself, and your business.
+Of course that is easy to write, but it takes time to hone in front of an audience, doing so in front of other businesses in a professional environment can really support by giving you confidence in yourself, and your business.

 Want to know how the market is within your local community, what better than to ask other business owners.
 Whether you are in a B2B sphere, or B2C, how are non-competitive businesses performing currently?
 Is there something really working for them you can use?